trustmary/trustmary-codetest/README.md

 # How to submit

-Create a private repository to Github, when you are ready add `@infr` (Kim Salmi) to the repository (Settings -> Collaborators) and send us an email.
+Create a private repository to Github, when you are ready add `@terolindeman` (Tero Lindeman) to the repository (Settings -> Collaborators) and send us an email.